newmuis/amphtml-story/extensions/amp-analytics/amp-analytics.md

 AMP Access system issues numerous events for different states in the access flow.
 For details on access triggers (`"on": "access-*"`), see [AMP Access and Analytics](../amp-access/amp-access-analytics.md).

-#### Video analytics triggers

-Video analytics provides several triggers (`"on": "video-*"`) that publishers can use to track different events occurring during a video's lifecycle.
-More details are available in [AMP Video Analytics](./amp-video-analytics.md).

 #### Transport

 The `transport` configuration object specifies how to send a request.
 The value is an object with fields that